AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 pitch += yoffset;
 ```

-In the third step, we'd like to add some constraints to the camera so users won't be able to make weird camera movements (also causes a `LookAt` matrix flip once direction (where camera is facing) vector )
+In the third step, we'd like to add some constraints to the camera so users won't be able to make weird camera movements (also causes a `LookAt` matrix flip once direction (where camera is facing) vector is parallel to the world up (y-axis) direction).
+The pitch needs to be constrained in such a way that users

 ```
 if(pitch > 89.0f)